itsjesushx/TheSushiRoles/README.md

 - The Crew could be eliminated, then any alive Neutral Killer fight against the Impostors (or against another Neutral Killer, or a Crewmate Power role) (The Crew can still make a task win in this scenario)

 The priority of each Neutral Killer win condition is the following:
-1. Crewmate Mini lose by vote
-2. Any Neutral Evil Win
+1. Any Neutral Evil Win
-3. Team Impostor wins by sabotage
+2. Team Impostor wins by sabotage
-4. Team Crew wins by tasks (also possible if the whole Crew is dead)
+3. Team Crew wins by tasks (also possible if the whole Crew is dead)
-5. Lovers among the last three players win
+4. Lovers among the last three players win
-6. Any Neutral Killer wins by outnumbering (When the Neutral Killer contains an equal or greater amount of players than the Crew and there are 0 Impostors left, and no other Neutral killers are alive and the same Neutral Killer contains no Lover)
+5. Any Neutral Killer wins by outnumbering (When the Neutral Killer contains an equal or greater amount of players than the Crew and there are 0 Impostors left, and no other Neutral killers are alive and the same Neutral Killer contains no Lover)
-7. Team Impostor wins by outnumbering (When the team Impostors contains an equal or greater amount of players than the Crew and there are 0 Neutral Killers and team Impostors contains no Lover)
+6. Team Impostor wins by outnumbering (When the team Impostors contains an equal or greater amount of players than the Crew and there are 0 Neutral Killers and team Impostors contains no Lover)
-8. Team Crew wins by outnumbering (When there is no player that is a Neutral Killer and the team Impostors left)
+7. Team Crew wins by outnumbering (When there is no player that is a Neutral Killer and the team Impostors left)

 **NOTE:**
 - The game will NOT end if one of these crewmate roles are alive with the last killers: Sheriff, Mayor, Veteran (with charges), Swapper or if a Crewmate Tiebreaker is alive.
 - The Neutral Killers may be killed by a Sheriff.
-- A Neutral Killer cannot target the Mini (excluding Glitch), while it's growing up.
-After that they can kill it or interact with them.
 - The Crew can still win, even if all of their members are dead, if they finish their tasks fast enough (That's why converting the last Crewmate with tasks left into a Recruit results in a task win for the crew.)

 If Impostors and multiple Neutral Killers are in the game, the game continues even if all Crewmates are dead.
 Crewmates may still win in this case by completing their tasks.
 Each Neutral Killer and Impostor have to kill each other.